 Tax Information and Seminars

-If you received any U.S. taxable income (from a regular salaried position, GRA, GTA, fellowship, scholarship, or work-study) during the 2016 calendar year, you must obtain one or more of the following forms in order to file your 2016 taxes: W-2, 1099, 1042-S, 1098-T. Caltech and JPL Human Resources will mail hard copy or release electronic tax documents by late January or early February 2017.
+If you received any U.S. taxable income (from a regular salaried position, GRA, GTA, fellowship, scholarship, or work-study) during the 2017 calendar year, you must obtain one or more of the following forms in order to file your 2017 taxes: W-2, 1099, 1042-S, 1098-T. Caltech and JPL Human Resources will mail hard copy or release electronic tax documents by late February 2018.

 Electronic W-2s are available under the “Self Service” section on access.caltech.
 You can opt-in to receive an Electronic W-2 for future years.
 Please contact Payroll if you cannot print your Electronic W-2 from access.caltech.